Salem United Methodist Church

 Erected 2000 by Texas Historical Commission.
 (Marker Number 12133.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Black Education in Orange County (about 500 feet away, measured in a direct line); Mount Zion Missionary Baptist Church (about 600 feet away); a different marker also named Black Education in Orange County (approx. ¼ mile away); Cox House (approx. 0.3 miles away); Hollywood Community Cemetery (approx. 0.3 miles away); Clarence "Gatemouth" Brown (approx. 0.3 miles away); Emma Henderson Wallace (approx. 0.4 miles away); The Woman's Club of Orange (approx. 0.4 miles away).
+Black Education in Orange County (about 500 feet away, measured in a direct line); Mount Zion Missionary Baptist Church (about 600 feet away); a different marker also named Black Education in Orange County (approx. ¼ mile away); Cox House (approx. 0.3 miles away); Hollywood Community Cemetery (approx. 0.3 miles away); Clarence "Gatemouth" Brown (approx. 0.3 miles away); Emma Henderson Wallace (approx. 0.4 miles away); St. Mary's Catholic Church (approx. 0.4 miles away).
 Touch for a list and map of all markers in Orange.

 Credits.
 This page was last revised on April 14, 2018.
-This page originally submitted on April 14, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 44 times since then.
+It was originally submitted on April 14, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 92 times since then and 11 times this year.
 Photos: 1, 2. submitted on April 14, 2018.